 The Fernhill train station just before Ootacamund on the Nilgiri Mountain Railway was the highest on MG at 2218m (7275').
 This station was decommissioned in 1994.
 The highest point on MG actually occurs just before Fernhill, and is at 2226m (7300'); about 2km before the terminus.
 On the 2'6" gauge Simla at 2075m (6803') is the highest station.
 (Note: Darjeeling is lower in height than both Ooty and Simla.)

-The Ghambir Khad bridge between Jammu Tawi and Udhampur is 77m tall.
+If pier height is considered, the upcoming bridge across the Noney Valley on the Jiribham - Imphal line would be the tallest at 141 metres.
+Currently, the Gambhir Khad bridge between Jammu and Udhampur at 77m is the tallest operational bridge on IR.
 Until about 2006, the bridge on the Panval river (Konkan Railway, Ratnagiri district) was the tallest.
 This 420m-long bridge was the first one built in India using the incremental launching technique and is 64m tall.
-When it is built, the bridge over the Chenab river for the Kashmir Valley Railway line will be the tallest, at 359m above the river bed.

 On BG routes, these are some of the ghat sections.
 The Bhore ghat on the Mumbai-Pune route has a ruling incline of 1:37.
 The Thull ghat also has a ruling gradient of 1:37.